 If your eligible vehicle is not in one of the classes described in the list above, the \$55,000 MSRP limitation applies.

-Vehicle classification information to determine the applicable MSRP can also be found at the Clean Vehicle Qualified Manufacturer Requirements page containing a listing of eligible clean vehicles, including fuel cell vehicles, that qualified manufacturers have indicated to the IRS meet the requirements to claim the new clean vehicle credit beginning January 1, 2023.
+FuelEconomy.gov contains a list of eligible clean vehicles, including fuel cell vehicles, qualified manufacturers have indicated to the IRS meet the requirements to claim the new clean vehicle credit, including the applicable MSRP limitation.